Backstage Pass to North Dakota History

 Visual cues really help the creative process.
 They kickstart the imagination and the free association of ideas.
 This is especially true in the exhibition development process.
 Something — be it an artifact, an image, or a concept — will spark an idea, and you find yourself off and running in a world of exploration and discovery.

-We are currently developing a new exhibit for the Governors Gallery at the North Dakota Heritage Center & State Museum, opening in November.
+We are currently developing a new exhibit for the Governors Gallery at the North Dakota Heritage Center & State Museum, opening early 2021.
 Fashion & Function: North Dakota Style is a thematic exploration of the role clothing has played — and still plays — in the history of the region.
 The exhibition moves broadly across time while featuring specific aspects, trends, solutions, and adaptations expressed through clothing.
 It isn’t an exhibition about Parisian designers and haute couture, but rather focuses on practicality, functionality, and style expressed through everyday wardrobe elements.

 “Cowgirls at the Medora Roundup” by Leo LaLonde, c.
 1955.
 SHSND SA 00276-14365